Puncak Jaya or Carstensz Pyramid Climbing Season & Difficulty – My Trip

-With Carstensz Pyramid more than doubling the height of Kosciusko and more importantly being the highest peak in Oceania it became one of the Seven Summits.
-While the far majority of climbers agree with this choice, there are still a few who like to argue.
+With more than double the height of Kosciusko, and the highest peak in all Oceania, Carstensz Pyramid became the true summit of the continent.
+While the vast majority of climbers agree with this choice, there are still a few who like to argue.
 Some dislike the idea of the Pacific islands being part of a continent and hold on to Mt.
 Kosciusko as the true summit.
-A ridiculous few even accept the island of New Guinea to be part of Oceania, but say that since the western half is politically occupied by Indonesia which is an Asian country, Mt.
+A ridiculous few even accept the island of New Guinea to be part of Oceania, but they believe that since the western half is politically occupied by Indonesia, Carstensz is therefore in Asia.
+Those select few conclude that Mt.
 Wilhelm in the eastern side of the island is the true summit of Oceania.